Gannio/ARClassic/README.md

 - Some default route names differ from the character's English name (see VanillaRoutes.csv in the source code for a full list).

-This route will stay until it's unloaded from memory, so to change the route for a character after already choosing, choose another character, then go back after entering the difficulty screen.
+- This route will stay until it's unloaded from memory.
+To change the route for a character after already choosing, choose another character, then go back after entering the difficulty screen.

-The route will also not change name to reflect the new route (this is because the names are stored seperately from the actual routes).
+- The route will not change name to reflect the new route (this is because the names are stored seperately from the actual routes).

-Finally, assist trophy/pokeball odds will *not* change from the character's original route, though normal item distributions will.
+- Assist trophy/pokeball odds will *not* change from the character's original route, though normal item distributions will.
 One notable example is Young Link, who's assist trophies are exclusively Zelda-themed.

 ## ARClassic Extras
 The folders within ultimate/mod in the Release folder contains new routes for Giga Bowser, Squirtle, Ivysaur, and Charizard.
 These files are required in order for the program to latch onto these characters, however I've created original routes for them as a bonus!
 A Character Expansion mod is required in order to experience these routes with their respective characters.